Legal

 8.2 The Customer must comply with all customs, biosecurity, quarantine, sanctions, export control, import control, aviation security, maritime security and trade compliance laws.

-8.6 CODEX Freight may comply with any Authority order, direction, recommendation or requirement.
-CODEX Freight is not liable for Loss arising from such compliance, except to the extent caused by CODEX Freight's gross negligence, fraud, criminal conduct or wilful misconduct.
+8.6 Codex Freight may comply with any Authority order, direction, recommendation or requirement.
+Codex Freight is not liable for Loss arising from such compliance, except to the extent caused by Codex Freight’s negligence, fraud or wilful misconduct.

 9. Dangerous Goods and Special Cargo

-9.1 The Customer must not tender Dangerous Goods unless CODEX Freight has agreed in writing before accepting the Goods.
+9.1 The Customer must not tender Dangerous Goods unless Codex Freight has agreed in writing prior to accepting the Goods.

 9.2 The Customer must provide all declarations, SDS documents, dangerous goods declarations, packing certificates, labels, marks, placards and compliance documents required by law, carriers and Authorities.